Aimeedeer/coconut-report/content/posts/towards-note-management.md

 Org-mode can also publish to .html directly, but I am not enthusiastic about dealing with CSS or any themes.
-Hugo's massive selection of themes make things much easier.
+Hugo's massive selection of themes makes things much easier.

 ## Managing Notes